owenbean400/DoubleSidedKnittingGenerator/README.md

 ## Keyboard Shortcuts

+Can be customized in the settings on the top of nav bar

 | Key                   | Action                                |
 | --------------------- | ------------------------------------- |
 | r                     | randomize square colors               |